 This page describes how users and service accounts can log in to Cloud SQL databases using Cloud SQL IAM database authentication.
-To learn more about the Cloud SQL IAM integration, see Overview of Cloud SQL IAM database authentication.
+For more information, see Overview of Cloud SQL IAM database authentication.

 Before you begin

 - Configure an instance to use IAM database authentication.
-For more information, see Configuring IAM database authentication.
+For more information, see Configuring new instances for IAM database authentication.

-To use the Cloud SDK to generate this token and log in, use the following script:
+To use the gcloud to generate this token and log in:

 Replace the following:

 - HOSTNAME: The IP address of the instance.